House Prices in the Lake District

 It boasts great local amenities to cater for modern families’ needs, including restaurants, cafes, shops and museums.
 Sports enthusiasts will appreciate the wealth of water activities, from paddleboarding to kayaking and more.

 Keswick is also a haven for dogs.
 It was nominated ‘best dog-friendly town in the UK’ four years in a row, between 2012 and 2015.

 Sitting on the banks of Lake Windermere, England’s deepest (219 feet) - Windermere is a popular spot among homebuyers and property investors.
 The village hosts a wide range of cosy pubs, elegant restaurants, boutiques and tourist attractions, including The World of Beatrix Potter and Wray Castle.
 You can also test your skills at kayaking, canoeing and windsurfing.

 If you’d like to live in the heart of the action and make the most of the exciting amenities, you’ll find plenty of options here.
-If you prefer the pull of the suburbs, browse our Inglewhite Meadow development for a collection of modern 3 and 4 bedroom homes.
+If you prefer the pull of the suburbs, browse our Inglewhite Meadow development for a collection of modern 2 and 3 bedroom houses for sale.

 Nestled on the western outskirts of Coniston Water, England’s fifth-largest lake, Coniston is a quaint village with plenty going for it.

 The Old Coniston is the highlight here, with views from the summit defined by philosopher John Ruskin as ‘the best in all England’.
 The village provides great opportunities for walks and hikes through the glorious open countryside, as well as a host of cafes, restaurants, boutiques and tourist attractions.

 Named as its adjacent lake, Grasmere is one of the most idyllic locations in the region.
 It is home to many attractions, from Sarah Nelson’s gingerbread shop and Allan Bank Villa to Wordsworth Museum and Storyteller’s Garden.